Manny Pacquiao: Senate (2016–2022)

-In December 2020, Pacquiao became acting party president of PDP-Laban, the ruling political party, when Koko Pimentel resigned.
+In December 2020, Pacquiao became acting party president of PDP–Laban, the ruling political party, when Koko Pimentel resigned.
 However, the position will eventually become disputed between Pacquiao and Energy Secretary Alfonso Cusi.
-Alfonso Cusi's faction through a vote decided that Pacquiao is no longer party president of PDP-Laban on July 17.
-Melvin Matibag, the deputy secretary-general of PDP-Laban, defended the vote, saying it was organized because the term limits of the party's officials had already expired.
+Alfonso Cusi's faction through a vote decided that Pacquiao is no longer party president of PDP–Laban on July 17.
+Melvin Matibag, the deputy secretary-general of PDP–Laban, defended the vote, saying it was organized because the term limits of the party's officials had already expired.
 Pacquiao is still regarded by his faction as party president.

 In May 2021, Senator Pacquiao filed a bill proposing to create the Philippine Boxing and Combat Sports Commission.
 The move, however, was lambasted by Senator Pia Cayetano who criticized the timing of the proposal in the midst of the coronavirus pandemic.
 Pacquiao earlier already tried filing the bill during the 17th Congress when Pacquiao and Senator Franklin Drilon made headlines after Pacquiao called out the latter and senior legislator to use his "common sense" during an interpellation about the topic while Pacquiao was apparently being coached by his advisers after struggling to answer Drilon.

-In May 2022, Pacquiao called for the "speedy release" of fellow Senator Leila De Lima, who was detained for five years now, after witnesses against De Lima retracted their testimony.
+In May 2022, Pacquiao called for the "speedy release" of fellow Senator Leila De Lima, who had been detained for five years, after witnesses against De Lima retracted their testimony.
 Pacquiao had earlier been vocal about De Lima's supposed links to a purported drug lord, Kerwin Espinosa, an allegation that led to De Lima's arrest and detention.